Surnames by country: Indonesia

 Javanese people are the majority in Indonesia, and most do not have any surname.
 There are some individuals, especially the old generation, who have only one name, such as "Suharto" and "Sukarno".
 These are not only common with the Javanese but also with other Indonesian ethnic groups who do not have the tradition of surnames.
-If, however, they are Muslims, they might opt to follow Arabic naming customs, but Indonesian Muslims don't automatically follow Arabic name traditions.
+If, however, they are Muslims, they might opt to follow Arabic naming customs, but Indonesian Muslims do not automatically follow Arabic name traditions.

 In conjunction with migration to Europe or America, Indonesians without surnames often adopt a surname based on some family name or middle name.
 The forms for visa application many Western countries use, has a square for writing the last name which cannot be left unfilled by the applicant.

 Most Chinese Indonesians substituted their Chinese surnames with Indonesian-sounding surnames due to political pressure from 1965 to 1998 under Suharto's regime.